 This post contains affiliate links.
 If you purchase through one of my links, I may make a small commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

 So how many other ingredients could I cram into that title?
 Could it be too many, you ask?
 No, I answer, definitively.

 Pretzel bread is everywhere now and I am not complaining.
 Big fan.
 Always have been.
-Take me to a baseball game – nachos you say? hot dog?
-No, gimme that big-assed pretzel and a bunch of mustard packets and I am set.
+Take me to a Cardinals baseball game - nachos you say?
+Hot dog?
+No, gimme that big ole pretzel and a bunch of mustard packets and I am set.
 So I found myself with a freezer full of these pretzel buns and some bananas and there you have it.

 Preheat oven to 350 degrees

 Break up the pretzel bread into 1-inch pieces and let them sit out for at least 30 minutes, and up to overnight.
 This will allow it to go a bit stale and really soak up the liquid.

 Mash your bananas until they are pretty gooey and liquid-y.
 I don't really know the culinary term for this, you just don't want big chunks.

 Beat the eggs, and combine with brown sugar and salt.
 Whisk together with milk, half and half, rum, vanilla, and bananas.

 Add pretzel bread to liquid mixture and let soak for at least 30 minutes or up to overnight in the refrigerator.